jacebenson/jace.pro/content/post/2020-02-28-ok-orlando-import-export-csv-line-parser/index.md

 ## Why might I use this?

-So in looking for use-case I found a community post by [Vinod].
+So in looking for use-case I found a community post by Vinod.
 He has a csv file that he needs to parse.
 Good enough for me.
-[Ankur Bawiskar] proposed a solution, but it's using some Packages call, that is not supported in scopes.
+Ankur Bawiskar proposed a solution, but it's using some Packages call, that is not supported in scopes.
 With that lets dig in.

 I am using the [Library survey from 2011](https://catalog.data.gov/dataset/fy-2011-public-libraries-survey)  data and I'm planning to write that to an import table, then to that could be used to update Locations.